 The Piety of King John: Royal faith in the late twelfth and early thirteenth centuries

 Medieval writers and later historians have condemned King John as a tyrant, arguing that his long-running dispute with the church (1207-1214) is evidence that this was a king who showed no regard for his faith.
 This project subjects this view to closer scrutiny.
 Evidence suggests that John shared the medieval belief in the need to provide for the soul: maintaining chapels and chaplains, praying at the shrines of the saints, maintaining a collection of holy relics, endowing masses, founding and supporting religious houses, and feeding the poor.
 Were it not for his reputation for failure and misgovernment, his would rank alongside other medieval kings as a ruler who recognised the importance of his faith.
-His piety was an important part of his kingship, a means of display and emphasis of the aura surrounding authority, and of providing for individual needs on a personal level.
+Religion was an important part of his kingship, a means of display and emphasis of the aura surrounding authority, and of providing for individual needs on a personal level.

 The primary outcome of the project will be a monograph on the piety of King John and its place in the history of his rule.
 This will consider the devotional activity in which John was involved, with chapters on religious services, the cult of the saints, institutions commissioned to pray for John, family tradition, and royal charity.
 It will conclude with a major reassessment of the king’s dispute with the church, when England was subject to a general interdict, and the king was excommunicate, the severest sanctions the medieval church could impose.
 Here, the book will reveal the surprising extent to which royal religious activity continued unabated during these years.
 The study will argue against historians’ conclusion that this was an irreligious king, and make an important contribution to knowledge of factors that influenced medieval rule.